It’s easy to compare Alibaba to Amazon. And BABA vs. AMZN stock has been a virtual standstill. Which is the better stock going forward?

-The “BAT” stocks—Baidu (BIDU), Alibaba (BABA) and Tencent Holdings (TCEHY)—are a great Chinese story.
-The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China, which are online search, e-commerce and messaging, respectively.
-My Cabot Global Stocks Explorer subscribers grabbed great big profits in these stocks.
+The “BAT” stocks—Baidu (BIDU), Alibaba (BABA) and Tencent Holdings (TCEHY)—tell a compelling China story.
+The three companies have a combined market capitalization of over a trillion dollars and dominate their industries in China: online search, e-commerce and messaging, respectively.
+Cabot Explorer subscribers made outstanding profits in these stocks, once upon a time.

-Today, I want to compare a couple of strong growth stocks, and comparing these three would be like comparing apples, oranges and small potatoes, since Baidu is a relative pipsqueak at just $76.4 billion in market cap.
+Today, I want us to compare a couple of strong growth stocks, though comparing these three would be like comparing apples, oranges and small potatoes, especially since Baidu is a relative pipsqueak at just $71.5 billion in market cap.

-I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their markets in that industry and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.
+I think a better comparison would be between Alibaba and Amazon (AMZN) because 1) they’re in the same industry, 2) they dominate their respective markets within that industry and 3) each one has a dynamic leader whose ambition seems to extend to other galaxies.

-So, here’s a comparison of the globe’s two biggest e-commerce companies and a personal opinion about which one is a better investment right now.
-As usual, using Cabot’s approach to growth stocks, I’ll look at the stocks’ stories, numbers and charts.
+With that in mind, here’s a comparison of BABA vs. AMZN, the globe’s two biggest e-commerce companies along with a personal opinion as to which one is a better investment right now.
+As usual, using Cabot’s approach to growth stocks, we’ll look at the stocks’ stories, numbers and charts.

 BABA vs. AMZN: Stories, Numbers, Charts

-But I want to start with the charts, because the comparison between the two since the start of the latest bull phase in 2016 seems remarkable to me.
+Let’s begin with the charts, because the early similarities between the two since the start of the latest bull phase in 2016 seem remarkable to me.
 Here’s the chart.

-From late-2015 to two months ago, the performance of these two e-commerce giants has often been so parallel that you could barely get a playing card between them.
-Yes, Amazon (the one in light blue) had a flat patch from April to October in 2017 and Alibaba has been hacking around since it hit a peak in January (with a steep drop-off since the beginning of June).
-But both stocks were up almost 200% over the period, and were in virtual lockstep from the beginning of 2016 through April 2017.
+From late 2016 until June 2018, the performance of these two e-commerce giants was often so parallel that you could barely put a playing card between them.
+Yes, Amazon (the black line) had a flat patch from April to October in 2017, and there was a conspicuous divergence between the two stocks in the second half of 2018.

 The lesson here is that the appetite of big investors for mega-cap e-commerce stocks knows no borders.
-Big money wants to buy big, fast-growing companies, and the distinction between developed and emerging markets is looking almost quaint.
+Big money wants to buy big, fast-growing companies, and while Amazon clearly enjoyed an advantage over Alibaba last year, the distinction between developed and emerging markets is narrowing.

-The growth numbers for AMZN and BABA are strong.
-No surprise there, of course.
-Here’s a couple of tables summarizing revenue and earnings growth.
+Despite the trade war-related setback both companies suffered in 2019, the long-term growth numbers for AMZN and BABA are strong in the last few years, which isn’t surprising.
+Here are a couple of tables summarizing revenue and earnings growth.

-In value terms, AMZN trades at a P/E of 154 and BABA’s P/E is 47.
-Since most of the growth stock screens I’m familiar with call for growth of 20% or more, I think these companies qualify.
+In value terms, AMZN trades at a P/E of 65 and BABA’s P/E is 28.
+Since most of the growth stock screens that I’m familiar with call for greater than 20%, I think these companies qualify.

 Both stocks are hugely liquid and have a ton of institutional sponsors, so there’s nothing there to choose.

-But it makes no sense to me to buy only one.
+However, it makes no sense to me to buy only one.
 Buying a stake in both AMZN and BABA stock gives you a little protection should either company falter.
-And while the old notion that emerging markets would provide a hedge if developed markets ran into an iceberg (or vice versa) has been undercut by globalization, having a blue chip and a red chip looks like a potentially useful diversification.
+And while the old notion that emerging markets would provide a hedge if developed markets ran into an iceberg (or vice versa) has been undercut by globalization, owning positions in both stocks looks like a potentially useful diversification.